 Lakewood, WA | Retail | Stormwater Maintenance

-A customer site in Lakewood, Wash. betters the lives of their customers by providing quality products for reasonable prices.
+A customer site in Lakewood, WA, betters the lives of its customers by providing quality products for reasonable prices.
 Their goals, to encourage diversity and give back to the community, can be seen through their involvement in non-profits and supporting grant programs that enhance community cohesion.

 This Northwest Washington store was experiencing excessive overgrowth of Himalayan blackberries, about 40,000 sq. ft, along the slopes of an existing vegetative stormwater detention/infiltration asset.
 Himalayan blackberries are identified by the Washington Weed Control Board as a nuisance weed.
 When unmanaged, they can cause dense thickets of vegetation that become very hard to manage, can make stormwater assets difficult to access, and dominate over native vegetation that provide natural ecosystem benefits.
 Himalayan blackberries encroaching on the stormwater asset will leave the asset vulnerable to flooding from excess debris and sediment build-up near the base and would not allow the native vegetation to absorb and filter runoff.
 Overgrown vegetation along a slope can also cause soil erosion.